-Like a sandwich on overdrive, these hoagies (or sub sandwiches, as they’re known up north) are piled high with meats such as cappicola, prosciutto and soppressata, as well cheeses, tomatoes, onions, peppers, herbs, oils and more.
+Like a sandwich on overdrive, these hoagies (or subs, as they’re known in some parts of the state) are piled high with meats such as capicola, prosciutto and soppressata, as well cheeses, tomatoes, onions, peppers, herbs, oils and more.

 Try one here: Carmen’s Deli, 42 E. Browning Rd., Bellmawr, NJ

 These signature hot dogs are fried in oil, served on Italian “pizza” bread and topped with sautéed onions, peppers and potatoes.